Gov. Polis Takes Further Action to Address COVID-19

-DENVER - Gov. Polis signed Executive Orders today taking further action to address COVID-19 in Colorado.
+DENVER - Gov. Polis announced Executive Orders taking further action to protect public health and safety.

 “We will continue taking the bold steps necessary to limit the spread of this virus including those to increase convenience for Coloradans staying at home.
 These new actions will ensure Coloradans can have their licenses renewed without having to go in person.
 We also took actions to protect our prison guards and facilities today.
 For now, people need to stay at home whenever possible to save lives,” said Governor Polis.